 What are academics at Vanderbilt like?

 Students have 70 Bachelor Degree programs to choose from and are not required to declare their major until the end of their sophomore year.
-Vanderbilt prides itself on its 7:1 Student to Faculty ratio.
+Vanderbilt prides itself on its 8:1 Student to Faculty ratio.
 Each of the four undergraduate schools (The College of Arts and Science, the Blair School of Music, School of Engineering, and Peabody College of Education and Human Development) has its own advising system.
 In addition to advising, Vanderbilt offers students tutoring, walk-in advising, critical thinking and writing workshops, and pre-professional advising in pre-medicine/health professions, pre-business/managerial studies, pre-law, pre-architecture, and pre-nursing.
 Vanderbilt is also proud of Immersion Vanderbilt, which gives undergraduate students the opportunity to undertake an intensive learning experience in and beyond the classroom with choices in the following pathways: civic and professional, creative expression, international, and research.

 On the research side, most faculty at Vanderbilt are engaged in scholarly research.
 Research and teaching at the intersection of traditionally diverse disciplines are prevalent at Vanderbilt, which is home to more than 120 centers and institutes dedicated to research.
 These include the Center for Latin American & Iberian Studies, the W.M.
 Keck Free—Electron Laser Center and the Vanderbilt—Ingram Cancer Center.
 You can research Vanderbilt’s research centers and institutes here.

-If you’re interested in learning abroad, you must apply to one of Vanderbilt’s 120 study abroad programs across six continents or to participate in Vanderbilt’s Alternative Spring Break through Vanderbilt’s application process.
+If you’re interested in learning abroad, you must apply to one of Vanderbilt’s 150+ study abroad programs across six continents or to participate in Vanderbilt’s Alternative Spring Break through Vanderbilt’s application process

 What extracurricular opportunities do students have at Vanderbilt?